ljunggren/boozang-docs/README.md

 **Running from cronjob**

 It's easy to set up a cronjob that runs a Boozang test at a scheduled time.
-Simply type
+Type

 `crontab -e`